lh3/srf/README.md

 We recommend to use a large `-k` for long k-mers and set a high `-ci` to skip most k-mers in the unique regions of the genome.
 The proper choice of these parameters varies with the input data.
 For short reads, `-k` should be much shorter than the read length to reach enough k-mer coverage.
-For contigs, `-ci` should be lowered accordingly.
+For HiFi reads, we set `-ci` to 10 times the average read coverage in [our preprint][pre].
+For contigs, we used `-ci20`.
 Highly abundant satellite repeats are usually insensitive to the KMC parameters as long as k>100 but less abundant repeats are not as stable.

 After k-mer counting, run SRF to get contigs:
 ```sh